-COVID digest: South Korean PM Kim Boo-Kyum tests positive | DW | 03.03.2022
+COVID digest: South Korean PM Kim Boo-kyum tests positive | DW | 03.03.2022

 He is receiving treatment at home and meetings about containing the surge in cases will be led by other officials, his office said in a statement.
 "He was coughing a bit this morning but is now only having mild cold symptoms," an official told Reuters.

-Kim has steered the nation's COVID control measures by holding meetings with other officials and experts, and visiting medical and educational institutes to check quarantine work and promote vaccination.
+Kim has steered the nation's COVID-19 control measures by holding meetings with other officials and experts, and visiting medical and educational institutes to check quarantine work and promote vaccination.

 Here are the latest coronavirus developments from around the world: